Set up packages and functions

 ## code inspired by https://r-graph-gallery.com/79-levelplot-with-ggplot2.html

-<- monthly_weather$date
+x <- monthly_weather$date

-x <- c("min", "avg", "max")
+y <- c("min", "avg", "max")

-y <- expand.grid(X=x, Y=y)
+data <- expand.grid(X=x, Y=y)

-data $Z <- c(ifelse(is.na(monthly_weather$min),"missing", "observed"),
+data$Z <- c(ifelse(is.na(monthly_weather$min),"missing", "observed"),

-dataifelse(is.na(monthly_weather$mean),"missing", "observed"),
+ifelse(is.na(monthly_weather$mean),"missing", "observed"),

 ifelse(is.na(monthly_weather$max),"missing", "observed"))

-<- nrow(monthly_weather)/12
+n_year <- nrow(monthly_weather)/12

-<- seq(from = ymd(monthly_weather$date[1]),
+x_breaks <- seq(from = ymd(monthly_weather$date[1]),

-x_breaks to = ymd(monthly_weather$date[1392]),
+to = ymd(monthly_weather$date[1392]),

 length.out = floor(n_year/10))

-<- year(x_breaks)
+x_labs <- year(x_breaks)

-<- ymd("1910-01-01")
+change_date_part_1 <- ymd("1910-01-01")

-change_date_part_1 <- monthly_weather[which.max(monthly_weather$max),"date"] %>% pull()
+change_date_part_2 <- monthly_weather[which.max(monthly_weather$max),"date"] %>% pull()

-change_date_part_2 <- ymd("1977-01-01")
+change_date_part_3 <- ymd("1977-01-01")

-%>% tibble() %>%
+data %>% tibble() %>%

-data mutate(X = as.Date(X, "%Y-%m-%d"))%>%
+mutate(X = as.Date(X, "%Y-%m-%d"))%>%

 ggplot(aes(x= X, y=factor(Y), fill = Z)) +